Xe/withinbot/6E/The_Source.homebrewery.md

 ## Extra Classes

 There are also a few extra classes that aren't described here (for space reasons), but can easily be used in The Source.
 Consider these mythical classes or something.
+They will be described in detail in future expansions

 - [Falconer](https://xena.greedo.xeserv.us/6E/Falconer.pdf) - The owner of a pet bird, or the pet owner of the bird?
 - [Infinite Maw](https://xena.greedo.xeserv.us/6E/Infinite%20Maw.pdf) - The maw that hungers for adventure and glory.